-Check out more from Josh on this topic at his other LifeWay Voices post: 5 Ways to Make the Most of Your Family’s Summer
+Check out more from Josh on this topic in his other LifeWay Voices post: 5 Ways to Make the Most of Your Family’s Summer

 The entire video is above, and the complete transcript is below.